 Candidates may choose to take concurrently with this introductory course.
-They are:

-EDUC507: Adv.
-Human Growth and Development, PSYC 503: Mental Hygiene and COUN702: Introduction to School Counseling,
+They are: EDUC 507: Adv.
+Human Growth and Development, PSYC 603: Mental Hygiene and COUN 633: Multicultural Counseling

 II.
-At the second level, Candidates may enroll in PSYC 734: Counseling Theory and Practice or PSYC 730: Adlerian and Other Theories and Practice, COUN 633: Multicultural Counseling and EDUC 610: Appraisal, Assessment and Evaluation.
+At the second level, Candidates may enroll in PSYC 734: Counseling Theory and Practice or PSYC 730: Adlerian and Other Theories and Practice, COUN 702: Introduction of School Counseling, EDUC 706: Introduction to Research and COUN 610: Appraisal, Assessment and Evaluation.